How to find the best iPad deal for Cyber Monday 2019

-Cyber Monday is here, and with it there are massive savings to be had across the entire range of Apple products, in particular on iPads.
+Cyber Monday is here, and it's brought massive savings across the entire range of Apple products, in particular on iPads.
 But choosing an iPad can be confusing because there are so many models available -- do you need an iPad Air, a Pro or a Mini?
 Will a 2017 iPad suit you, or would a more recent model be better?
 Now is the perfect time to invest ahead of the holidays, so let us help you get your iPad ducks in a row and figure out how to best take advantage of the savings to be had.

-In our iPad buying guide below, we've got a list of the best deals for each model that you can get from now right through Cyber Monday.
+In our iPad buying guide below, we've got a list of the best deals for each model that you can get right now.
 We'll update the list frequently, as prices tend to fluctuate, so bookmark this page and check back often.

 A final note before we dive in.
 Unlike 2018, there has yet to be a new release of the top-end iPad Pro, but the recently released 10.2-inch budget-line iPad is a great option.
 We'll help you decide if this is right for you, or whether the iPad Mini or iPad Air might be better a better choice.